revision: 2026年3月25日 6:01:23

 - Install the ReVanced Manager APK file (Some Android versions may need additional steps in order to install APKs from unknown sources)

-- Go to ReVanced Manager, tap the Patcher tab, then the Select an app box (If the app that you want to patch isn't installed, it will show up as package names)
+- Go to ReVanced Manager, then tap the app you want to patch from the list

 Allow changing patch selection at Settings)